rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 __**Required Weapon** Any
 **Execution Time** 1 action

-You gain advantage on your next attack roll.
+You gain advantage on attack rolls until the beginning of your next turn.

 {% hint style="info" %}
 #### Incompetence

-When executing this gambit with incompetence, you instead gain a +2 bonus on your next attack roll.
+When executing this gambit with incompetence, you instead gain advantage on your next attack roll.

 #### Mastery